deathpillow/deathpillow.github.io/_posts/2015-11-01-drones-for-foraging-and-post-digital-cities.md

 ###City in Question podcast, episode 2

-In this episode, I speak with Dr. Carl Disalvo, an associate professor of Digital Media at the Georgia Institute of Technology.
-Carl explains his project Drone for Foraging, "a design project that explores the use of DIY and hobbyist drones in support of urban foraging." [[source]](http://dronesforforaging.com).
+In this episode, I speak with Dr. Carl DiSalvo, an associate professor of Digital Media at the Georgia Institute of Technology.
+Carl explains his project *Drones for Foraging*, "a design project that explores the use of DIY and hobbyist drones in support of urban foraging." [[source]](http://dronesforforaging.com).
 With his project as a starting point, Carl and I discuss how this particular use of hobbyist drones reveals issues for how we imagine computation in the future and the role of designers in shaping our imagined urban landscape.